Wildlife of Canada: Species at risk

 The black-footed ferret is listed as endangered primarily as a result of decreases in prairie dog populations and sylvatic plague.

 Canada's Species at Risk Act (SARA) is the federal government legislation to prevent wildlife species from becoming extinct.
-The goal of the act is to protect endangered or threatened organisms and their habitats.
+The goal of the act is to protect endangered or threatened organisms.
 Provinces, territories and large municipalities also have their own species and habitat conservation regulations.

 Although Canada has a low percentage of endemic species compared to other countries; pollution, loss of biodiversity, over-exploitation of commercial species, invasive species and habitat loss have threatened many species.
 More than 800 species are listed as being at risk of extinction, including 363 classified as endangered species, —190 threatened species, —235 special concern, and 22 extirpated (no longer found in the wild).

 In addition to the extirpated species, at least 19 have become completely extinct, with 30 species no longer found in Canada.
 These include the Dawson's caribou, sea mink, great auk, Labrador duck, passenger pigeon, deepwater cisco, longjaw cisco, Banff longnose dace, and blue walleye.

 Species at risk include the Canada lynx, polar bear, sea otter, wolverine, black-footed ferret, northern fur seal, steller sea lion, hooded seal, North Atlantic right whale, sei whale and whooping crane.

 Invasive species

 Zebra mussels were first detected in the Great Lakes Basin in 1988, in Lake St. Clair.

 Over 1400 invasive species of fish, plants, insects and invertebrates have been introduced to Canada through intentional and unintentional means.
 Over 450 invasive flora and over 400 invasive insects have been identified.
-The Great Lakes region (Laurentia bioregion) is home to nearly 200 invasive species, making it one of Canada's most heavily affected ecosystems.
+The Great Lakes region is home to nearly 200 invasive species, making it one of Canada's most heavily affected ecosystems.
 Freshwater ecosystems are disproportionately more imperilled compared to terrestrial ecosystems.

 Invasive species such as the sea lamprey, zebra mussels, European green crab, the mountain pine beetle, round goby, Asian long-horned beetle, emerald ash borer, didymo, spongy moth, and Asian carp have altered local habitats and caused essential ecosystems to decline or fail, driving native species towards extinction.

 The most invasive flora species are the purple loosestrife, yellow iris, dog-strangling vine, knapweed, and leafy spurge.
 The fungi causing Dutch elm disease is another notable invasive.
 These species can spread aggressively, outcompete native wild vegetation and overwhelm agricultural crops.